ceph/ceph-container/examples/kubernetes/README.md

 By default `emptyDir` is used for everything.
 If you have durable storage on your nodes, replace the emptyDirs with a `hostPath` to that storage.

-Also, 10.244.0.0/16 is used for the default network settings, change these in the Kubernetes yaml objects and the sigil templates to reflect your network.